 - October – Higher risk for insect bites, chest infections, and STIs.

-- November – More likely to be left-handed, risk for heart problems and lung cancer.
+- November – More likely to be left-handed, the risk for heart problems and lung cancer.

 - December – Lower risk for allergies and asthma.